Saturday, 23 Nov 2024

 What Does The Name ‘Tiki Taka’ Mean?

-Tham Khảo Thêm: 10 Most Controversial Soccer Players of All Time
+Tham Khảo Thêm: The Greatest Manchester City Players of All Time

 The term “tiki taka” was coined by Spanish broadcaster Andres Montes during his commentary on the 2006 World Cup.
 However, the phrase was already in colloquial use in Spain before then.
 While its exact origin is subject to debate, it is commonly interpreted as playing with light, quick steps or as an onomatopoeic representation of touchy-touch or tippy-tappy football.
 Despite its ambiguous name, tiki taka has made a significant impact on the game of football.